 This small club features live jazz on the weekends and American cuisine in a cozy setting.

 The historic theater opened in 1922 as a movie theater and ballroom catering to DC's black middle-class community who danced and were entertained by legends such as Duke Ellington, Louis Armstrong, Cab Calloway, Ella Fitzgerald, and Billie Holiday.
 The theatre closed after the 1968 race-related riots.
 In 1994, the Lincoln Theatre was refurbished and its reopening led the way to the revival of DC's U Street Corridor.

 Twins Jazz features live jazz and American, Ethiopian and Caribbean cuisine.
 Live music on select days of the week and throughout the weekend.

 This small Washington, DC bar in the U Street neighborhood features a variety of live music ranging from punk rock to alternative-folk.

-Opened in 2010.
-The live music and dance club is the newest addition to the U Street entertainment district.
+Opened in 2010, the live music and dance club is a nice addition to the U Street entertainment district.
 The nightclub features a state-of-the-art sound systems, a 1200 square foot dance floor, and two fully stocked bars.